ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d5 - b - LAB - React IronBeers.md

 - useEffect + API request

 Iteration 5: Random beer
-- can reuse component from prev. iteration
+- can reuse component from previous iteration

 Iteration 6: Create a new beer
 - form + API request